Work It Out (Beyoncé song): Commercial performance

-"Work It Out" failed to make the US Billboard Hot 100.
-Although it did not appear on the main US Hot R&B/Hip-Hop Songs, it peaked at number four on the US Bubbling Under R&B/Hip-Hop Singles chart.
-"Work It Out" peaked atop the US Dance Club Songs, and enjoyed moderate commercial success throughout Europe.
+"Work It Out" failed to enter the US Billboard Hot 100.
+"Work It Out" peaked atop the US Dance Club Play chart and experienced moderate commercial success throughout Europe.
 It debuted and peaked at number seven on the UK Singles Chart on July 27, 2002, charting for a total of 11 weeks.
 The song managed to peak within the top 20 of several European charts, peaking at number three in Norway, number 12 in Ireland and number 14 in Denmark.
 In Oceania, the single peaked at number 36 in New Zealand on September 8, 2002, while reaching number 23 for two consecutive weeks in late September 2002 in Australia.